 Parasite infestation in horses

-Minimising grain and maximising roughage is one of the easiest changes you can make to prevent hindgut ulcers.
-Roughage provides a friendly ecosystem for ‘good’ bacteria in the hindgut.
-It also stimulates mucous production.
+The easiest change to make to prevent hindgut ulcers is to minimize grain and maximize roughage.
+Firstly roughage provides a friendly ecosystem for ‘good’ bacteria in the hindgut.
+Secondly it stimulates mucous production.